Ecojustice lawyers are appealing a Federal Court decision that would have allowed a new coal transfer facility to be built on the Fraser River.

 Why is Ecojustice involved?

-Allowing this project to go ahead will be yet another stain on Canada’s environmental record and further cement our reputation as a laggard on climate change.
+Allowing this project to go ahead without would have been yet another stain on Canada’s environmental record and further cement our reputation as a laggard on climate change.

 What would a win mean?